Jody-Geers/php-rest/README.md

   RESTful web service, talks to mysql, returns JSON.

-  Written in PHP because i see far too many devs looking down on PHP, when its not PHP thats the problem its the devs writing it.
+  Written in PHP for fun and because PHP is pretty darn nifty.

   As far as REST stuffs goes i would go for a node.js option but the deployment of which costs big monney for a project which